gelin/toggl-ruddr-extension/README.md

 ### Development

-For development with hot reloading:
+For development with hot reloading (applicable only for the extension popup):

 ```bash
 npm run dev
 ```

-### Testing in Chrome

-1. Build the extension
-2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" (toggle in the top right)
-4. Click "Load unpacked" and select the `extension` directory
-5. The extension should now be installed and visible in your extensions list